Where are the best places in the state of South Dakota?

 If you’re looking at areas in South Dakota with the best economic situations, where there’s lower than average crime, and a lot to do, this is an accurate list.

-Brandon made a strong showing to take in the overall number one spot for 2018.
+Brandon made a strong showing to take in the overall number one spot for the best place to live in South Dakota for 2019.

 Best Towns To Live In South Dakota